One-Trick-Viper/tata-steps/README.md

 Superheavy (120–200)

-Breathing audio: Audible breathing while sprinting.
+Breathing audio: Audible breathing while sprinting (After 10 seconds of consecutive sprinting, currently not toggle-able will be in the future).

 Movement sounds: Different audio for running and walking.
 Crouching transitions.